 referred to below

+and the Initial Purchaser

+under the Unit Purchase Agreement referred

+to below

 Ladies and Gentleman:

-Reference is made to the Purchase Agreement dated as of April 20, 2001 (the Purchase Agreement) between Pegasus Power Partners, LLC (Pegasus) and the Purchasers party thereto.
-Pursuant to Section 4(i) of the Purchase Agreement, this Letter Agreement is being delivered by Enron North America Corp. (the Company).
+Reference is made (i) to the Note Purchase Agreement dated as of April 25, 2001 (the Note Purchase Agreement) between Pegasus Power Partners, LLC (Pegasus) and the Purchasers party thereto, and (ii) the Unit Purchase Agreement dated as of April 25, 2001 (the Unit Purchase Agreement) between Pegasus Power Partners, LLC and John Hancock Life Insurance Company as Initial Purchaser.
+Capitalized terms used but not defined herein have the respective meanings given to such terms in the Note Purchase Agreement.

 Pegasus has furnished to the undersigned forms of the following instruments and agreements (the Financing Documents) to be executed and delivered by Salmon Energy, LLC (Salmon Energy):